AldoArriagaOrta/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 The first figure is a histogram showing the number of examples per class in the training set.
-The

 ![alt text][image1]

-The second figure presents examples of every class extracted from the training set.
+The second figure presents examples of every class, extracted from the training set.

 ![alt text][image2]